SFSafeSymbols/SFSafeSymbols/README.md

 `SFSafeSymbols` supports multiple SF Symbols versions at the same time by utilizing the `@availability` flag.
 The following versions are currently supported:

+- SF Symbols 1.0 (`@available(iOS 13.0, macOS 10.15, tvOS 13.0, watchOS 6.0, *)`)
+- SF Symbols 2.0 (`@available(iOS 14.0, macOS 11.0, tvOS 14.0, watchOS 7.0, *)`)
 - SF Symbols 2.1 (`@available(iOS 14.2, macOS 11.0, tvOS 14.2, watchOS 7.1, *)`)
+- SF Symbols 2.2 (`@available(iOS 14.5, macOS 11.3, tvOS 14.5, watchOS 7.4, *)`)
-- SF Symbols 2.0 (`@available(iOS 14.0, macOS 11.0, tvOS 14.0, watchOS 7.0, *)`)
+- SF Symbols 3.0 (`@available(iOS 15.0, macOS 12.0, tvOS 15.0, watchOS 8.0, *)`)
-- SF Symbols 1.0 (`@available(iOS 13.0, macOS 10.15, tvOS 13.0, watchOS 6.0, *)`)
+- SF Symbols 3.1 (`@available(iOS 15.1, macOS 12.0, tvOS 15.1, watchOS 8.1, *)`)

 ## Motivation

 At WWDC 2019, Apple announced a new library of icons that came included with that year's new operating system versions.
-To browse them, there's even a [dedicated Mac app](https://developer.apple.com/design/human-interface-guidelines/sf-symbols/overview/) called SF Symbols.
+To browse them, there's a [dedicated Mac app](https://developer.apple.com/design/human-interface-guidelines/sf-symbols/overview/) called SF Symbols.
 However, developers still have to copy the name of an icon and reference it unsafely, resulting in code like this:

 ```swift
 UIImage(systemName: "circle.fill")